influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 | InfluxQL | Natively supported        | Natively supported       |

-The v2 API (which uses the Flux language for querying) is reachable in InfluxDB Cloud Serverless, but is not supported.
-If you plan to use InfluxDB Cloud Serverless as an evaluation or staging platform for InfluxDB Cloud Dedicated, use only SQL and InfluxQL query languages.
+The v2 API (which uses the Flux language for querying) is reachable in InfluxDB Cloud Serverless, but isn't supported.
+If you plan to use InfluxDB Cloud Serverless as an evaluation or staging platform for InfluxDB Cloud Dedicated, use SQL or InfluxQL.

 ### API and client library differences